Percona-Lab/percona-openshift/helm/helm-pmm-server/README.md

-# Percona Monitoring and Managment Helm chart
+# Percona Monitoring and Management Helm chart

 Percona Monitoring and Management (PMM) is an open-source platform for managing and monitoring MySQL and MongoDB performance.
 It is developed by Percona in collaboration with experts in the field of managed database services, support and consulting.